9 Different Types of Bird Nests and How to Spot Them

-Home tweet home!
-Learn about different housing styles and where various bird species choose to set up house.
+Check out eight different types of bird nests below and learn where various species choose to set up house.

-1. Long-Lasting Nests
+1. Long-Lasting Large Bird Nests

-The grand champion nest-builder is… the bald eagle!
+The grand champion bird nest-builder is… the bald eagle!
 In 1963, an eagle’s nest near St. Petersburg, Florida, was declared the largest at nearly 10 feet wide, 20 feet deep and over 4,400 pounds.
 That nest was extreme; most bald eagle nests are 5 to 6 feet in diameter and 2 to 4 feet tall.
 Nest construction can take three months.
-Eagles typically use the same nest year after year, adding to it each season.
+Eagles typically reuse the same nest year after year, adding to it each season.

-2. Small and Flexible Nests
+2. Flexible, Small Bird Nests

-3. Intricate and Elaborate Nests
+3. Oriole Nests

 Orioles are the seamstresses of the bird world.
 Their iconic pendant nests dangle from outermost tree branches.
-The nests are impossible to miss among the barren winter branches and nearly as impossible to spot, surrounded by leaves, during the breeding season.
+Oriole nests are impossible to miss among the barren winter branches and nearly as impossible to spot, surrounded by leaves, during the breeding season.
 Orioles use whatever material is available to stitch their bag nests: long grasses, twine, even horsehair.
-The nests are lined with soft materials such as plant fibers, feathers or animal wool.
+The nests are lined with soft nesting material such as plant fibers, feathers or animal wool.
 The Altamira oriole of extreme south Texas and Central America constructs one of the longest dangling nests, which can hang down more than 2 feet.

-4. No-Fuss Nests
+4. No-Fuss Scrape Nests

 5. Precarious Cliffside Nests

 Huge colonies of murres and guillemots nest on rocky coastal cliffs.
-Most lack any structural nests, instead laying eggs that are extra pointy on one end.
+Most lack any structural types of bird nests, instead laying eggs that are extra pointy on one end.
 This shape helps the eggs pivot around the point instead of rolling over the edge.
 These ledge nesting sites are also more protected from predators.
 Cliff nesters aren’t found only on coasts.
 Lots of species, including condors, ravens and falcons, use cliffs, but they build stick nests in the crevices.

 6. Floating Nests